waveclaw/puppet-transmission_daemon/README.md

  * rpc\_whitelist - a whitelist, defaulting to the IPv4 localhost address, for accesping connections

 The rpc\_whitelist must contain the IP address of desktops, laptops, server or other systems that want to use the Web UI.
 This is a comma-delimited string value, not an array!

+For more configuration details, consider providing a custom configuration file.
+See [https://trac.transmissionbt.com/wiki/ConfigFiles] for the configuration format.

 ## Reference